 Perfectly Cordial Caramelized Pineapple and Coconut Water ($15/12.5 oz.)

-For two decades, Cammons has split her time between her two passions: creating cocktails and her career as a dedicated RN (which recently included a 90-day stint as a COVID-19 case manager).
+For two decades, Cammons has split her time between her two passions: creating cocktails and her career as a dedicated RN.
 Her health care background has left her acutely aware of food allergies and ingredient triggers, so she has ensured her cordial line is all-natural, she says.
 Since she released Perfectly Cordial in 2019, she has kept the product line small but her flavors mighty.
 The intense, rich and ripe aromas of the caramelized pineapple and coconut water cordial is a dead ringer for pineapples simmered in brown sugar and butter in an upside-down cake spiked with freshly grated nutmeg, but within its silky texture runs the pleasant zap of acid from fresh yuzu.

 SOM Strawberry Thai Basil Cane Vinegar Cordial ($19/16.9 oz.)